spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 The Champion uses the stats for a [Hobgoblin Warlord](https://www.dndbeyond.com/monsters/hobgoblin-warlord), and carries a [+2 Longsword](https://www.dndbeyond.com/magic-items/5282-longsword-2).

+**Personality.** TK, TK, TK.

-**Quote:** _“I want only to return home to my small husband and our children.
+**Quote.** _“I want only to return home to my small husband and our children.
 This tiny woman says she can free us, so I protect her.
 If you cross her, then I crush you.”_

 <aside class="block-torn-paper">